zhales05/learning-vue/lesson2/README.md

   </div>
 ```

-The input field is bound to the `newName` property using the `v-model` directive.
+The `v-model` directive binds the input field to the `newName` property on the `data` object.
 The `v-on` directive tells Vue that it should call an event handler called `addName` when the button is clicked.

 In `script.js`, add the new property and method: